European-Unified-ID/EUID-docs/api/v2/endpoints/post-identity-map.md

 # POST /identity/map

 Map multiple email addresses or email address hashes to their raw EUIDs and salt bucket IDs.
+You can also use this endpoint to check for updates to opt-out information.

 Used by: This endpoint is used mainly by advertisers and data providers.
 For details, see [Advertiser/Data Provider Integration Guide](../guides/advertiser-dataprovider-guide.md).